John Gall (author): Work

-Gall's main research interest was the behavioral and developmental problems of children, on which subject he published several scientific papers and some books.
-As a sideline he conducted more general research on the question, what makes systems work and fail.
+Gall's main research interest was the behavioral and developmental problems of children, on which subject he published several scientific papers and books.
+As a sideline he conducted more general research on the question of what makes systems work and fail.
 He collected and analyzed all kinds of examples of systems-failures, and generalized problems and pitfalls into a series of "Laws of Systems".

 In 2002 Gall also published a historical novel on Hatshepsut, queen of ancient Egypt in the Eighteenth Dynasty.
-This interest arose from a trip John Gall had made to Egypt in 1969.
+This interest arose from a trip he made to Egypt in 1969.

 Systemantics

 In 1975 he published his systems research under the title General systemantics, republished two years later as Systemantics: How Systems Work and Especially How They Fail by Quadrangle, The New York Times Book Company.
 This work has been translated into Spanish, German, Hebrew, and Japanese.

 In 1986 the second edition was published with the title Systemantics: The Underground Text of Systems Lore., which was almost twice the size of the first edition.

 In 2002 he published a third edition under the title The Systems Bible.
 This work inspired many authors in the systems movement, such as scientists Mario Bunge (1979), Paul Watzlawick (1990) and Russell L. Ackoff (1999), and systems designers Ken Orr (1981) and Grady Booch (1991).